jisshub/UiPath-RPA-Development/RPA_intro.md

 - when v run a robot, it runs everything sequentially.

-- we can change the scope pf variable for accessiblity.
+- we can change the scope pf variable for accessibility.

 ![Variable Scope](./screenshots/image19.png 'image')